apisnetworks/apiscp-docs/development/programming-guide.md

+---
+layout: docs
-# Programming Guide
+title: Programming Guide
+group: development
+---

+* ToC
+{:toc}

+# Basics

 apnscp is designed to be flexible and fast.
 Because apnscp cannot exist without a broker (apnscpd) to transfer critical unprivileged code to privileged backend tasks, a critical choke also exists between this transfer (`$this->query('method', $args)`).
 Backend methods are designed to be thin.
 Make your frontend however you want, but inversely proportion complexity to backend calls as they bear the brunt of the logic and each backend roundtrip costs 0.1 ms when session resumption can be used.
 Without resumption each request is 6x slower.

-# Basics

 ## Invocation Flow